Origin : Gallifrey

-Tom Baker as the Fourth Doctor, was a revelation even before he began the role.
-He was then – the ‘youngest’ cast Doctor to date; at only 39 years old, when filming began.
-He caught the eye of Who producers, playing the outstanding evil villain; the Sultan – in The Golden Voyage Of Sinbad – 1973.
+Tom Baker – when cast as the Fourth Doctor, was the ‘youngest’ cast Doctor – at only 39 years old.
+He caught the eye of Doctor Who producers, playing the outstanding evil villain; the Sultan – in The Golden Voyage Of Sinbad – in 1973.

-Baker quickly set about making the Doctor’s character his own.
-He was the most stand-offish alien Doctor yet, the most eccentric to date and he frequently remarked that the “……human species was his favoured area of research”.
+Baker quickly set-about, making the Doctor’s character – his own.
+He was the most stand-off-ish – alien Doctor yet, the most eccentric and frequently remarked that the “……human species was his favoured area of research”.

-He was quick witted and had a cheeky almost childlike playfulness – even with his enemies.
-He could castigate his opponents and supporters; with an icy cold stare and his booming – almost inhuman commanding voice.
+Baker’s Doctor – was quick witted and had a cheeky almost childlike playfulness – even with his enemies.
+He could castigate his opponents and supporters; with an icy cold stare.
+Amply backed-up with his booming and commanding voice.

-His trademark was his scarf and hat and his never-ending supply of jelly babies.
-He would often break the tension, by offering his captor a jelly baby in the middle of a life threatening situation.
+The Fourth Doctor’s trademark – was a ridiculously long scarf (knitted by Marie-Antoinette), a tall hat and a never-ending supply of jelly babies.
+The Fourth Doctor, would often break the tension; by offering a captor – a jelly baby in the middle of a life-threatening situation.

-His first companion; Sarah Jane Smith, had a great rapport with Baker’s Doctor.
-If Pertwee had been her elderly judgmental father figure, then Baker was her younger, hip and ‘with it’ dad.
+The Fourth Doctor’s first companion; was Sarah Jane Smith.
+The two had a great rapport and chemistry.
+If Pertwee had been Smith’s – elderly judgmental father figure.
+Then Baker was her – younger and hip dad.

-To many people, Tom Baker came to be the embodiment of the Doctor; the only Doctor.
+To many people, Tom Baker came to be the embodiment of the Doctor; never to be bettered.
 He is currently still, the longest serving – at 7 years in the role.
-In a role which has/had usually been filled for no more than 3-4 years at a time – due to the actor fearing typecasting – or a downward turn in quality.
+Usually, the role would be filled for no more than 3-4 years, at a time; due to a punishing schedule and a fear of typecasting.

-Baker’s first jaunt was a very Pertwee earth-based adventure Robot – 1974; which involved the newly Regenerated Doctor and UNIT trying to out-manoeuver a homicidal robot, on the rampage.
+Baker’s first jaunt was a very Pertwee earth-based adventure Robot – 1974; which involved the newly regenerated Doctor – and UNIT.
+Trying, to out-manoeuver a homicidal robot, on the rampage.
 This is where the similarities with Pertwee ended, though.
-The first Baker season took off in new ways, thanks largely to Baker and then producer – Phillip Hinchcliffe.
+The first Baker season 12, took-off in new ways, thanks largely to Baker and ,visionary producer; Phillip Hinchcliffe.

-Hinchcliffe brought a new sense of scope, characterisation and a good dose of horror to his tenure.
-The Doctor picked up lovable English UNIT buffoon Dr Harry and along with Sarah went off on a number of adventures in one whole season, all interlinked – by the same story arc.
-Something the new series of Who is all over – with story arcs!
+Hinchcliffe brought a new sense of scope, characterisation and – a good dose of Victorian horror – to his tenure.
+The Doctor picked up lovable English UNIT buffoon Dr Harry Sullivan (who nicely complemented Sarah-Jane and the Doctor).
+The truo went off on a number of adventures, in one whole season, all interlinked – by the same story-arc.

-The Ark In Space – 1975 featured the Space station Nerva, with the trio discovering the human race in the deep freeze, being munched through and impregnated by the Alien Insectoid race known as the – ‘Wirrn’.
-This excellent story set the tone for the Baker/Hinchcliffe reign and was truly ahead of its time.

-This episode was – Alien, 4 years before Alien was made.
+The Ark In Space – 1975, featured the space-station Nerva; with the trio discovering the human-race in the deep freeze, being attacked by the Alien Insectoid ‘Wirrn’.
+This excellent story, set the tone for the Baker/Hinchcliffe reign – and was truly ahead of its time [this episode was Alien, 4 years before Alien was made].

 The Wirrn were horrific predatory and wasp-like.
-Beginning as huge slimy green larvae, a touch from one would cause a human metamorphoses.
-The adult versions were little better, hunting for new human hosts to feed on – or impregnate.
+Beginning as huge slimy green larvae, a touch from one would cause a human mutation.
+The adult versions were little better, hunting for new human hosts – to feed on or impregnate.

-Genesis Of The Daleks – 1974 had the Doctor cast back in time by the Timelord’s, without his Tardis to prevent the creation of the Daleks, on their home world of Skaro.
-Here, the Doctor met the brilliantly mad – Davros, their mad creator.
-Sandwiched in between the Kaled/ Thaal civil war, the doctor found his moment.
-Having wired up the Dalek embryo chamber with explosives, he had two wires in his hand which would finish the Dalek’s before they began :
+Genesis Of The Daleks, had the Doctor cast back-in-time; by the Time Lords.
+Without the Tardis, to prevent the creation of the Daleks, on their home world of Skaro.
+Here, the Doctor met their creator – brilliantly mad scientist; Davros.
+Caught between the Kaled/Thal civil war, the doctor found a moment; wiring up the Dalek embryo-chamber with explosives.
+The Doctor stood, with two wires in each hand; which would finish the Daleks – before they begun :

 The Doctor: “If someone who knew the future, pointed out a child to you and told you that that child would grow up totally evil, to be a ruthless dictator who would destroy millions of lives…… could you then kill that child?”